About our service

 Counselling can help you:

-- to develop new skills to manage personal and educational issues.
+- develop new skills to manage personal and educational issues.
 Sharing your thoughts and feelings with someone not personally involved in your life can bring enormous relief.

 Counsellors are well placed to offer advice and information on university procedures and processes (e.g. Special Consideration), and can refer you to other professionals where necessary.